pyga/parsley/doc/tutorial3.rst

 The design of senders and receivers is intentional to make composition easy: no subclassing is required.
-While the composition is easy enough to do on your own, Parsley provides two functions: :func:`stackSenders` and :func:`stackReceivers`.
+While the composition is easy enough to do on your own, Parsley provides two functions: :func:`~parsley.stackSenders` and :func:`~parsley.stackReceivers`.
 Both take a base factory followed by zero or more wrappers.

 Their use is extremely simple: ``stackSenders(x, y, z)`` will return a sender factory which will, when called with a transport, return